CS5008-khoury-lionelle/TeamActivities/Module03/README.md

 ### Discussion
 * What are some of the assembly commands generated?
 * Was there more than you expected?
-* If you run `clang -S shift.c`.
+* If you run `gcc -S shift.c`.
 Do you notice anything unusual about the generated assembly? (alright if you don't.. will cover it below)

 ## Finishing Estimator
 Estimator is a program that helps estimate the total number of processor cycles for a program to run.
 This can be helpful when comparing the costs of various operations in your program (though it is very loosely done).